seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 - Give slightly more background on our goals with the app

 Other than that, we're pretty happy with how our testing procedure went today.

+## CIDER Lab

+#### Critique

+- What assumptions about users were identified during the critique stage?
+    - Light mode display was best for all users.
+    - Ability to read smaller text on displays.
+    - Some degree of knowledge of the UI.

+#### Imagine

+- Which assumption(s) did you choose to expand on for this phase?
+    - Light mode
+    - Ability to read smaller text
+- How might that assumption exclude users?
+    - Light Mode
+        - This could exclude individuals who are overstimulated by the bright display.
+        - This could exclude individuals who try to avoid bright displays towards night time.
+    - Ability to read smaller text
+        - Those with sight impairments may struggle to read the information.

+#### Design

+- What are your ideas for redesigning your product based on critique?
+    - Light Mode
+        - We can offer a customization of display colors (Light/Dark Mode, custom colors, etc.)
+    - Sight Impaired
+        - An ability to set text size.
+        - Potentially a way to zoom in on information.